 States that are enforcing a law requiring any child riding in a passenger vehicle who is too large to be secured in a child safety seat to be secured in a child restraint that meets the requirements prescribed in Anton's Law are eligible for this grant program.
 In 2005, West Virginia upgraded its Child Passenger Safety Law by requiring that children up to the age of eight (8) and less than four feet nine inches (4'9") tall must be secured in a child safety device.
-West Virginia has applied for these funds.
+West Virginia qualified for these funds last year, and has submitted an application for second year funding.